Genetic Engineering of Regulatory Evolution

 2. Reconstitute bat-specific regulatory landscapes in mice by genome engineering synthetically produced large DNA sequences.

-3. Dissect how genomic changes translate into altered gene expression and phenotypes on cellular and regulatory levels.
+3. Dissect how genomic changes translate into altered gene expression and phenotypes on a cellular and regulatory level.

 4. Create de novo designer regulatory landscapes that can be used as a testbed for experimental perturbations.